-What is IT Outsourcing?
+What is IT outsourcing?

-Depending on the engagement model, outsourced talent may be hired on different bases, including long-term and short-term collaboration.
+Depending on the engagement model, outsourced talent may be hired on different terms, including long-term and short-term collaboration.
 Usually, an outsourcing vendor is put in control of talent sourcing, payrolls, and administrative tasks, while the company manages the team.

 Let’s have a closer look at the outsourcing models below.